tiagoamaro/lottery-combinator/README.md

 lottery-combinator
 ==================

-Small Ruby software to generate all combinations of some Brazilian lotteries.
+Softwares to generate all combinations of some Brazilian lotteries.

 ## Defaults: